cantaloupe-project/cantaloupe/README.md

-Resolvers are easy to write: all you have to do is write a class that implements the `edu.illinois.library.cantaloupe.resolver.Resolver` interface.
+Resolvers are easy to write: all you have to do is write a class that implements the
+`e.i.l.cantaloupe.resolver.Resolver` interface.
 Then, to use it, set `resolver` in your properties file to its name.

 Feel free to add new configuration keys to the properties file.
 They should be in the form of `NameOfMyResolver.whatever`.
-They can then be accessed via `edu.illinois.library.cantaloupe.Application.getConfiguration()`.
+They can then be accessed via `e.i.l.cantaloupe.Application.getConfiguration()`.

 See one of the existing resolvers for examples.

 ## Adding Custom Image Processors

-Processors implement the `edu.illinois.library.cantaloupe.processor.Processor` interface.
+Processors implement the `e.i.l.cantaloupe.processor.Processor` interface.
 See the interface documentation for details and the existing implementations for examples.